bloominstituteoftechnology/SwiftStrings/README.md

 # SwiftStrings

 This project will help you practice the skills and concepts you weren't related to strings in Swift.
 For this project you'll build an app with a text field for the user to enter a string.
 When they tap the button, you're app should check to see if the string may entered is the palindrome.
 If it is a palindrome, it should update a label to say "[string] is a palindrome!" where `[string]` is the string the user entered.
+Spaces in the input string should be ignored.

-> A palindrome is a word or phrase that is the same whether spelled forward or backwards, for example `madam`, or `racecar`.
+> A palindrome is a word or phrase that is the same whether spelled forward or backwards, for example `madam`, `racecar`, or `was it a rat i saw`.

 ### Create an Xcode Project